MicroFocus/CX/README.md

 ## The CX architecture

-CX is a strongly opinionated framework where you can ignore our opinions.

 CX projects have three fundamental components:

 1. **Client**  The client runs with AngularJS.
 It builds with Gulp and it works like a normal AngularJS application.